 Workers’ Compensation insurance

-All North Carolina business owners with three or more employees must have workers’ compensation insurance.7 This insurance provides wage protection and other benefits when injuries occur on the job.
+All North Carolina business owners with three or more employees must have workers’ compensation insurance.7 This insurance can help provide wage protection and other benefits when injuries occur on the job.

 General Liability insurance